 Rarely, glipizide may cause the syndrome of inappropriate antidiuretic hormone secretion (SIADH) and hyponatremia.
 This adverse effect is also known to occur with several other sulfonylurea agents.

 The sulfonylureas, like glipizide, can interact with several other drugs and induce hypoglycemia.
 The use of nonsteroidal anti-inflammatory drugs, some azole antifungals, sulfonamides, probenecid, monoamine oxidase inhibitors, beta blockers, quinolones, and salicylates can potentiate hypoglycemia in the presence of glipizide.
 Patients who are prescribed any of these drugs while taking glipizide need close monitoring of their blood sugars to prevent hypoglycemic attacks.
+Patients with low blood glucose secondary to glipizide can be managed with IV dextrose or oral glucose tablets, depending on the severity of the clinical presentation.
+The management of the drug toxic effect is to restore and maintain euglycemia.

 All patients with diabetes mellitus should be encouraged to exercise regularly, discontinue smoking, eat a healthy diet, and control their body weight.
 There is ample evidence today showing that reduction in body weight leads to better blood glucose control and decreased need for oral hypoglycemics.